Gulshan-e-Iqbal

-Gulshan-e-Iqbal (گلشنِ اقبال) is a large middle-class to upper middle class (Block 15,16,17,18) residential and commercial neighborhood in the Karachi East district of Karachi, Sindh, Pakistan.
+Gulshan-e-Iqbal (گلشنِ اقبال) is a large middle-class to upper middle class (Block 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20) residential and commercial neighborhood in the Karachi East district of Karachi, Sindh, Pakistan.
 It was previously administered as part of the Gulshan Town borough, which was disbanded in 2011.

 History

-Gulshan-e-Iqbal was populated under in 1966 under Scheme 24 of Karachi Development Authority.
+Gulshan-e-Iqbal was populated in 1966 under Scheme 24 of Karachi Development Authority.
 The name "Gulshan-e-Iqbal" means "the garden of Iqbal", referring to the national poet of Pakistan, Allama Muhammad Iqbal.
 It has notable gardens.

-The municipal infrastructure of Gulshan-e-Iqbal is in a bad shape especially following the monsoon rains of 2022.
+The municipal infrastructure of Gulshan-e-Iqbal has been in poor condition since 1992.
+Gulshan Block 1 Area streets (1-5), which are behind the famous Practical center, face many difficulties in the rainy season from July to September.

 Demographics

-Gulshan Iqbal is a Muhajir dominated area.Gulshan-e-Iqbal has total population of 841,800, out of the total population 433,347 are Male, 408,298 are Female, and 155 are Transgender.
+Gulshan-e-Iqbal is dominated by the Urdu-speaking Muhajirs.
+According to the 2017 census, it has a total population of 841,800, including 433,347 male, 408,298 female, and 155 transgender residents.
 The area has a population density of 29027.59.

-Population By Mother Tongue
+Population by Mother tongue

 Subdivisions

 Gulshan-e-Iqbal is divided in two parts: